wombleton/gitlaw-nz/acts/I/International Crimes and International Criminal Court Act 2000.md

 *   4\.
 If no State is designated under paragraph 1, the sentence of imprisonment shall be served in a prison facility made available by the host State, in accordance with the conditions set out in the headquarters agreement referred to in article 3, paragraph 2\.
 In such a case, the costs arising out of the enforcement of a sentence of imprisonment shall be borne by the Court.

-### Article 104 Change in designation of State of enforcement
+### Article 104---Change in designation of State of enforcement

 *   1\.
 The Court may, at any time, decide to transfer a sentenced person to a prison of another State.

 *   2\.
 A sentenced person may, at any time, apply to the Court to be transferred from the State of enforcement.

-### Article 105 Enforcement of the sentence
+### Article 105---Enforcement of the sentence

 *   1\.
 Subject to conditions which a State may have specified in accordance with article 103, paragraph 1 (b), the sentence of imprisonment shall be binding on the States Parties, which shall in no case modify it.

 *   2\.
 The Court alone shall have the right to decide any application for appeal and revision.
 The State of enforcement shall not impede the making of any such application by a sentenced person.

-### Article 106 Supervision of enforcement of sentences and conditions of imprisonment
+### Article 106---Supervision of enforcement of sentences and conditions of imprisonment

 *   1\.
 The enforcement of a sentence of imprisonment shall be subject to the supervision of the Court and shall be consistent with widely accepted international treaty standards governing treatment of prisoners.